Presto5572/Stock_Market_Analysis/README.md

 9. Are there seasonal patterns or cycles in the stock data?
    - How might these patterns project into the future, and can they inform trading strategies?

-'Some of the questions and prompts used in this project were generated with the assistance of ChatGPT, an AI language model.
+_Some of the questions and prompts used in this project were generated with the assistance of ChatGPT, an AI language model.
 While these questions provide a structured approach for analysis, all interpretations, insights, and conclusions drawn from the data are my own.
-The use of AI was limited to brainstorming and organizing ideas for exploration.'
+The use of AI was limited to brainstorming and organizing ideas for exploration._